On successful completion of the module, students will be able to:

 Standard 9: Awareness of mental health, dementia and learning disability

-You will be taught in mixed field groups allowing you to benefit from others individual experiences and perspectives.
-Key lectures will be delivered to all fields together and seminars will be a combination of mixed field groups and some field specific groups where content and discussion has a specialised focus for a particular field of nursing expertise.
-Research informed key lectures will introduce the weekly content of the module identifying theories/principles/concepts enabling you to develop your knowledge and skills.
-This will be supported by blended learning pre and post session activities on Moodle and you will be expected to engage with a range of activities including pre-reading to prepare you for lectures and follow-on activities to enable ongoing self and tutor assessment of your progress and application of knowledge and skills.
-The lecture content will be supported by seminars enabling smaller group discussion where you will consolidate your knowledge and critically engage with best evidence to support your professional development and to apply your learning to clinical practice, activities will include role play, problem-based learning, and practice-based scenario exploration.
-Where appropriate specialist practitioners and service users and carers will be invited to contribute to sessions to increase the authenticity of lived experience of the module content and highlight employability links.
+Research informed key lectures will introduce the weekly content of the module identifying theories/principles/concepts from both a specific field and integrated cross-field perspective enabling you to develop your knowledge, skills and application of nursing care across the lifespan.
+This will be supported by blended learning pre and post session activities on Moodle and you will be expected to engage with a range of activities including pre-reading to prepare you for lectures and follow- on activities to enable ongoing self and tutor assessment of your progress and application of knowledge and skills.
+Directed study time will support you to critically engage with lecture content and you will work both independently and in small groups.
+Where appropriate, specialist practitioners and service users and carers will be invited to contribute to sessions to increase the authenticity of lived experience of the module content and highlight employability links.
 Learning styles will be supported by a variety of resources including videos, reading material, discussion and debate, e-learning modules, problem solving and practical tasks.
 You will be expected to utilise appropriate digital technologies and study skills to engage with additional resources and in independently directing your own learning.

 Lectures